-- What Are Some Different Types of Electric Stove For Sale? – There are a handful of different common types of electric stoves and ranges that you should be aware of so that you can get the one that will be best for your home.
-While they come in many sizes, shapes, and with different features, here we will list the initial basic types as a starting off point.
+- What Are Some Different Types of Electric Stoves For Sale? – There are a handful of different common types of electric stoves and ranges that you should be aware of so that you can get the one that will be best for your home.
+While they come in many sizes, and shapes, and with different features, here we will list the initial basic types as a starting point.

 - What Are Some Features To Pay Attention to Regarding an Electric Stove for Sale? – There is no shortage of useful features that come with an electric stove or range.
 This section will talk about a lot of these different features and you can decide for yourself which ones you think will be useful to your daily cooking needs.

-- What Are Some Good Brands of Electric Stoves To Consider Getting For My Kitchen? – There are many different brands of electric stoves and ranges that you can choose to put in your home like Samsung, Frigidaire, Whirlpool, Kenmore, Amana, as well as many other brands.
+- What Are Some Good Brands of Electric Stoves To Consider Getting For My Kitchen? – There are many different brands of electric stoves and ranges that you can choose to put in your home like Samsung, Frigidaire, Whirlpool, Kenmore, and Amana, as well as many others brands.
 Before jumping onto Amazon and looking for a cheap sale on a generic electrical range, be sure to read this section.

 - Can I use an Electrical Stove to Heat My Home? – In this section, we will talk about the pros and cons of trying to heat your home with a standard electrical kitchen stove.